Sammy at Welcome Center

 • You received an email from our office but forgot to read it.
 (Read everything you get very carefully.)

-• When you filed your FAFSA, you used estimated income and tax information, and when you filed your tax return, the information was different but you didn't correct your FAFSA.
+• When you submitted your FAFSA, you used estimated income and tax information, and when you filed your tax return, the information was different, but you didn't correct your FAFSA.

 • You didn't make Satisfactory Academic Progress the prior semester.